WICG/privacy-preserving-ads/Ad Selection Overview.md

 - Require TEE-based K/V services earlier or in specific cases.

 ## Dynamic creative selection
- The buyer will have an opportunity to use all possible creatives from their database for selection without placing cany creatives in IGs directly.
-All creatives can be used in "selection" for every auction - this is possible because of a specific TEE-based service that allows to use creatives linked with specific words or to find creatives linked to embeddings using a DiskANN algorithm.
-All auction results will still be constrained by K-anonymity and K-noising, but we believe that providing the opportunity for dynamic creative selection allows everyone to have better ad quality improved outcomes.
+ The buyer will have an opportunity to use all possible creatives from their database for selection without placing any creatives in IGs directly.
+All creatives can be used in "selection" for every auction.
+This is possible because of a specific TEE-based service that allows to use creatives linked with specific words or to find creatives linked to embeddings using a DiskANN algorithm.
+All auction results will still be constrained by K-anonymity and privacy preserving thresholds, but we believe that providing the opportunity for dynamic creative selection allows everyone to have better ad quality improved outcomes.

 ## Server-side only to avoid shared services and ownership
 We support the long-term vision of moving as much processing to client-side compute as possible.
 It can improve data security and privacy while reducing transaction costs and server-based carbon emissions.
 However, in the short term the current state of client-side proposals cannot yet sufficiently support ad tech: